viniciuskloppel/kite/README.md

 ]);

 // Create a new token mint
-const mintAddress = await connection.makeTokenMint(
+const mintAddress = await connection.createTokenMint(
   sender, // sender will be the mint authority
   9, // decimals
   "My Token",